Jbbermeo/Python_crash_course/oop-applications/06_refactoring-with-oop.md

-# Refactoring with OOP in Python
+# 🔹Refactoring with OOP in Python

 Refactoring is the process of **restructuring existing code** without changing its external behavior.
 Object-Oriented Programming (OOP) makes refactoring easier by promoting **modularity, reusability, and maintainability**.

-## Why Refactor Code?
+## 🔹Why Refactor Code?
 - **Improves Code Readability**: Makes the code easier to understand.
 - **Enhances Maintainability**: Reduces complexity and makes modifications easier.
 - **Increases Reusability**: Helps eliminate redundancy and allows efficient code reuse.